 - Arrive at Athens Larissa Station.

-📌 Pro Travel Tip: If your ferry arrives late at night, stay overnight in Patras and catch the first train the next morning.
+Pro Travel Tip: If your ferry arrives late at night, overnight in Patras and take the first Athens Proastiakos in the morning to avoid tight or missed connections.

 Other Domestic Train Routes to Athens